idunnowhat2do/sugarcube/README.md

 >     npm install

 Dependencies will be installed to the root of the `sugarcube` project directory, nothing will be installed elsewhere on your computer.
-Assuming that completes with no errors, run the following command to build the header:
+Assuming that completes with no errors, run the following command to build the story format:

 >     node build.js

 If you're running this from a UNIX-style shell, simply running `build.js` should also work as it's shebanged.

-If there were no errors, the header will, by default, be output to the `dist` directory.
+If there were no errors, the story format will, by default, be output to the `dist` directory.
 Congratulations!